AliSajadian/DP_Practice01/README.md

 # DP_Practice01
-practicing deep learning by neural network implemented by Tenserflow and Keras on Colab
+practicing deep learning by neural network and convolotional neural network implemented by tenserflow, keras and scikit-learn on Colab